The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Hand-Release Push-Up (HRP)

 Soldiers are given two minutes to complete as many HRPs as possible, with higher numbers leading to better scores.
+This event measures muscular endurance and flexibility and is performed on a level surface.

 Proper Technique

-For the HRP, the technique is relatively straightforward.
 Soldiers get into a plank position with their hands flat on the ground, keeping the index fingers within the outer edge of the shoulder on each side.

 Bend the elbows to lower the body toward the ground, maintaining the aligned plank position.
 A lack of straight alignment will prevent a repetition from counting, so it’s critical to remain mindful of body positioning.